19th European Spectrum Managment Conference

 In 2023, we welcomed over 200 delegates to Sparks, Brussels.
 Watch the Event Vlog below to see the highlights from the last edition.

-Confirmed Speakers Include
+Confirmed Speakers Included

 Mario Maniewicz (opt 2) 240